 Washington University in St. Louis announces the nineteenth year of Modeling Interdisciplinary Inquiry, a postdoctoral fellowship program endowed by the Andrew W. Mellon Foundation, designed to encourage interdisciplinary scholarship and teaching across the humanities and interpretive social sciences.
-We invite applications from recent PhDs, DPhils, or D.F.A.s (in hand by June 30, 2019, and no earlier than June 30, 2018) who have not previously held a research-oriented postdoctoral fellowship for a position as Fellow.
+We invite applications from recent PhDs, DPhils, or D.F.A.s (in hand by June 30, 2020, and no earlier than June 30, 2018) who have not previously held a research-oriented postdoctoral fellowship for a position as Fellow.
 In September 2020, the newly selected Fellow will join the University’s ongoing interdisciplinary programs and seminars.
-The Fellows will receive a two-year appointment with a nine-month academic year salary.
+The Fellow will receive a two-year appointment with a nine-month academic year salary.
 The Fellowship salary is not yet finalized, but will be not less than $55,000 per year.
 Postdoctoral Fellows pursue their own continuing research in association with a senior faculty mentor at WU.
 During the two years of their tenure, they will teach three undergraduate courses and collaborate in leading an interdisciplinary seminar on theory and methods for advanced undergraduates and beginning graduate students in the humanities and social sciences.

 Washington University in St. Louis is committed to the principles and practices of equal employment opportunity and affirmative action.
 It is the University’s policy to recruit, hire, train, and promote persons in all job titles without regard to race, color, age, religion, gender, sexual orientation, gender identity or expression, national origin, veteran status, disability, or genetic information.